The Best Picnic Destinations in All 50 States

 24. Mississippi // Sculpture Garden at Delta State University

 Location: Cleveland, Mississippi

 The Sculpture Garden at Delta State University features a rotating exhibition of sculptures along with its permanent collection, and it hosts an annual contest, should you be inspired to create your own large-scale artwork during your visit.
 And while you’re there, pick up a T-shirt featuring the Fighting Okra, the university’s unofficial mascot.

 St. Louis's Forest Park is a perfect picnic oasis in the middle of the bustling city.
 The former site of the 1904 World’s Fair has plentiful green space and just about any cultural attraction you can imagine, from the St. Louis Zoo to a gorgeous glass-walled greenhouse called the Jewel Box.

 For those who enjoy an easy hike (less than a mile!) and a beautiful view, Palisade Falls offers plenty of wildflowers, the shady cover of spruce and fir trees, and, of course, the hum of the 80-foot waterfall.
 The falls are a short drive outside of Bozeman, Montana, and the paved trail makes this spot accessible for those in wheelchairs and parents with small children.

 27. NEBRASKA // WORLD’S LARGEST PORCH SWING

-In the tiny town of Hebron, you can have a meal with up to 18 adults or 24 children on what the is billed as the World’s Largest Porch Swing.
+In the tiny town of Hebron, you can have a meal with up to 18 adults or 24 children on what is billed as one of the world’s largest covered porch swings.
 While the swing is in a public park rather than on a porch, it’s a fun spot to swing away the afternoon.
 But with a swing that large, you might need to ask a local for a push.